1Now Jehoshaphat had riches and honor in abundance, and he formed a marriage alliance with Ahab.

 28So the king of Israel and Jehoshaphat the king of Judah went up to Ramoth-gilead.

-29The king of Israel said to Jehoshaphat, “I will disguise myself and go into the battle, but you put on your robes.”
+29The king of Israel said to Jehoshaphat, “I will disguise myself and go into the battle, but you put on your cloaks.”
 So the king of Israel disguised himself and they went into the battle.

 31It came to pass, when the captains of the chariots saw Jehoshaphat, that they said, “It is the king of Israel!”
 Therefore they turned around to fight against him.
 But Jehoshaphat cried out, and Yahweh helped him; and God moved them to depart from him.